franznowak/twitter-sentiment-classification/README.md

 ## Logistic Regression

-To replicate the results of our logistic regression baseline, which uses fastText embeddings, please refer to the notebook ``logReg+fastText.ipynb``
+To replicate the results of our logistic regression baseline, which uses fastText embeddings, please refer to the notebook ``LogReg+fastText.ipynb``